quicwg/wg-materials/interim-17-10/minutes.md

 Martin Duke asks about the text on the slide about "status quo"-- basic ack has no timestamp, but ack delay is retained.

-ekr: would we also repair the ack delay format?
+EKR: would we also repair the ack delay format?
 Not at the moment, but possibly future.

 Martin, Jana, Christian briefly discuss what ack delay means here--while they are different from TCP timestamps and ack delay seems to be RTT calculation.
 The QUIC timestamps are different.